 The Registrar's Office maintains a substantial amount of information about each student which is used by the College to forward official correspondence and communications and to administer and improve planned education.
 Keeping the College advised of current mailing and phone information is the responsibility of the student.
-Students should notify the Registrar's Office immediately if the student's name, address, phone number, etc., changes during enrollment by completing the change of name/address form, which is available at the Steubenville Campus Registrar's Office or by visiting a student services specialist at the Youngstown Campus.
-Students may also submit address changes via Self-Service by selecting "My Profile" and then "Address".
+Students should notify the Registrar's Office immediately if the student's name, address, phone number, etc., changes during enrollment by completing the change of name/address form, which is available through the Enrollment Services department.